Baguio Convention and Cultural Center

 The Baguio Convention and Cultural Center (BCCC), commonly known as the Baguio Convention Center, is a convention center in Baguio, Philippines.

 History

 The facility initially known as the Baguio Convention Center (BCC) was built by then-First Lady Imelda Marcos.
 It was designed with an Igorot motif in 1977 under the Ministry of Human Settlements which was under Marcos.

-The land used to built the convention center was owned by the Philippine national government.
+The land used to build the convention center was owned by the Philippine national government.
 Imelda's husband and President Ferdinand Marcos issued Presidential Decree No. 396 on February 27, 1974 to transfer the land to the Government Service Insurance System (GSIS) on the condition a convention center will be built.

 The inauguration was marked by the hosting of the World Chess Championship 1978 which featured the match between then-Soviets Anatoly Karpov and Viktor Korchnoi.
 It opened with the seating capacity of 1,000 people.
 It was widely believed that the administration of President Ferdinand Marcos built the Baguio Convention Center specifically for the chess tournament.